Highland Cattle..

 Canadian 'Manyberries' Experiment

-Of interest to every farmer should be the results of experiments run by the Canadian Department of Agriculture at the Manyberries Range Experimental Station, involving herds of purebred Highland cows, Highland-Hereford Cross cows, and purebred Hereford cows.
+Of interest to every farmer should be the results of experiments run by the CDA at the Manyberries Range Experimental Station, involving herds of purebred Highland cows, Highland-Hereford Cross cows, and purebred Hereford cows.

 Yon Bonnie Canny Kine